-The WOA has existed for over 100 years.
-During that time, the association has evolved and grown tremendously.
-As a professional organization, the WOA leadership continually looks for ways to improve benefits and increase the value of membership.
-Although the core functions of the WOA have not changed dramatically, the association has made numerous changes to its organizational structure, management and services to best serve optometrists in the state of Wisconsin.
+The WOA has existed since 1900.
+During that time, the Association has evolved and grown tremendously.
+As a professional organization, the WOA leadership continually looks for ways to improve member benefits and increase the value of membership.
+Although the core functions of the WOA have not changed dramatically, the association has made numerous changes to its organizational structure, management and services to best serve our membership.

 The following are among the most significant member benefits provided by the WOA:

 Legislative Advocacy- The WOA is the eyes, ears, and voice for Wisconsin Optometrists.
 The Association strategically addresses issues in the legislature, courts, and regulatory agencies that benefit its members and the patients they serve.
 Given the fact optometry is a 'legislated' profession, everything you can and can not do as a doctor of optometry is dictated by the legislature and regulatory agencies.
 Therefore, legislative advocacy is among the most important services the WOA provides to its members.